 Our September 2 launch date is authorized annually by our Forest Service permit.
 That trip date remains the same year-to-year.
-On October 1, we can request additional September fishing dates for the following season.
-For 2017, those trip dates are September 12 and 21.
+Annually on October 1, we request additional September fishing dates for the following season.
+For 2018, those trip dates are September 10 and 19.

 Late Season Fly-Fishing Trip Logistics